Billy Mohl: Coaching career

+South Florida

 When Mark Kingston was hired by the South Florida Bulls baseball team, he brought Mohl with him to be his pitching coach.

 On June 30, 2017, Mohl was promoted to head coach of the Bulls beginning the 2018 season.

+On May 20, 2024, South Florida dismissed Mohl after 7 seasons.

+Creighton

+On July 2, 2024, Mohl was hired as the pitching coach for the Creighton Bluejays baseball team.